Klodii/dog_leash/README.md

 <img src="imgs/2_scotts_locked_bowline.jpg" alt="scotts_locked_bowline" width="50%"/>

-3- With the smaller rope, we create the simple slip knot (_slide and grip_) which is called a **Prusik knot** (a kind of double Cow hitch).
+3- With the smaller rope, we create the simple slip knot (_slide and grip_) which is called a **Prusik knot** (a kind of triple Cow hitch).
 This knot will allow us to shorten or lengthen our rope on itself.
+It is suggested to do at least three turns around the main rope (in the image we did only two), do more turns if more grip is needed.

 <img src="imgs/3_prusik_knot_slide_and_grip.jpg" alt="prusik_knot" width="50%"/>